grantpauker/powerschool-api/README.md

 # Powerschool API
-Get grades from the powerschool website.
-Requires the import requests, re, html, and BeautifulSoup libraries.
+This script logs into powerschool using your username and hashed password.
+From there, it gets your grades.
+It requires the import requests, re, html, BeautifulSoup, and urllib.request libraries.

 To extract overall grades for all classes, use class_grades(<"username">,<"password">).
 To extract assignment grades for one class, use assignment_grades(<"username">,<"password">,<"period_number">).